Akeno-exe/github-chapter-2-sandbox/README.md

-This file is created for understanding git and github.
+This file is created for understanding git.